-This eight bedroom villa is split over two levels; there’s a one bedroom apartment on the ground floor and a two bedroom apartment on the first level.
+This three bedroom villa is split over two levels; there’s a one bedroom apartment on the ground floor and a two bedroom apartment on the first level.
 Both apartments are beautifully decorated and can be completely contained (ideal for parents travelling with small children, who don’t want to wake up other family members).
-They also have fabulous views over Lake Como.
+They also have fabulous views over Lake Maggiore.

 Fonte Cicerum, Umbria

 This is a stunning five bedroom property can be found on the Umbria/Tuscany border and dates back to the 19th Century.
 It has been tastefully restored, and has a real home-away-from-home feel.
 The main villa sleeps up to eight, and there’s a separate dependence with another bedroom and bathroom just a few metres from the main villas.
 This villa has the advantage of being just a short walk from some fantastic restaurants – which means that families can enjoy a break from cooking.

 This stunning villa in the Italian Lakes has a four bedroom main villa and a separate two bedroom space – ideal for grandparents or a young family.
 It has fantastic gardens with views of the lake on one side and the village of Brezzo di Bedero on the other.